paper birch - Betula papyrifera

-Also known as White Birch, this striking tree is easily recognizable by the large, peeling sheets of bark on mature specimens.
-Natives originally used the pliable bark to make canoes, baskets, or for waterproofing wigwams.
+This striking tree is easily recognizable by the large, peeling sheets of bark on mature specimens.
+Paper birch are short lived, often spreading out into multiple trunks.
 The bark does not decompose quickly, so you will often see large strips of bark remaining on top of a nearly decomposed log!

-The Paper Birch is distinguished from many similar birches by large sized oval leaves.
-Leaves are fairly oval with short stalks and are coarsely double-toothed.
-Similar to most birches, the underleaf is paler green.
+The paper birch is distinguished from similar birches by large oval leaves with short stalks.
+Leaf edges are coarsely double-toothed the underleaf is paler green.

-The bark of Paper Birch saplings is a dark reddish brown, while the bark of more mature trees becomes whiter and starts to peel.
-However, the bark color of Paper birch is variable; some trees retain darker reddish colors and unpeeling bark even at maturity.
+The bark of paper birch saplings is a dark reddish brown, taking at least four years to become white and even longer for the thin bark to start peeling.
+However, the bark color of paper birch is variable; some trees retain darker reddish colors and unpeeling bark even at maturity.

 Fruiting catkins.